kugurerdem/rugu.dev/content/english/blog/npc.md

 Anyway, what I'm trying to convey here is that you can’t simply delegate your problems to experts.
-Because, even selecting the right expert requires some thought, which effects the quality of the results you’ll get.
+Because, even selecting the right expert requires some thought, which affects the quality of the results you’ll get.

 # Consistency is (almost) the best thing you can achieve